jbelvin85/melvin/README.md

   - `MagicCompRules 20251114.txt`
   - `oracle-cards-20251221100301.json` (download via `GET https://api.scryfall.com/bulk-data`)
   - `rulings-20251221100031.json` (same endpoint)
+- Curated reference blurbs live under `data/reference/` and are versioned with the repo.
+These contain onboarding summaries (e.g., “How to Play Magic” and “Commander rules overview”) that the ingestion job folds into Melvin’s knowledge base alongside the Comprehensive Rules.
 - Derived artifacts (embeddings, caches) will later live under `data/processed/` (to be generated via scripts).

 ### Quick Start